archerydwd/blog/README.md

     {error, Errors} -> {ok, [{errors, Errors}, {article, Article}]}
   end.
 ```

-We see the create method either performs a redirect to display the saved article, or if there was an error it pushes those errors back instead.
+It can be seen that the create method either performs a redirect to display the saved article, or, if there was an error it pushes those errors back instead.

-So now you are asking: Where is the new article being checked for errors?
+Now you are asking; where is the new article being checked for errors?

-The answer to this is: It is not currently being checked and we now need to add the code to check for errors.
+The answer is; It's not currently being checked and now it needs to be added to the code to check for errors.

-To add validation that only allows article titles to be longer than five characters, in: src/model/article.erl add the following code:
+Adding validation that allows article titles to be longer than five characters can be done by adding the following code to the file: src/model/article.erl

 ```
 -module(article, [Id, ArticleTitle, ArticleText]).
 -compile(export_All).